Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Summary and conclusion

 $\bullet$ We explicitly showed that while EVIM leads to a smooth shape profile, LSIM gives us more information about the substructures.
 Owing to this and as the recent observations \cite{2020ApJ...901...48N} have shown that the MW is truly made of many substructures, the local based approach is more favored here and we have thus used LSIM as the main approach in this work.

-$\bullet$ We inferred the shape both at the statistical level as well as for individual level and classified the halos in two different categories.
-Twisted halos present a gradual rotation throughout the halo.
-There are in total 13 halos in this category.
-Twisted-Stretched halos, on the other hand, present more abrupt radial rotation.
-There are 12 halos in this class.
-We visualized the halos in both of the above samples and showed that the halo is rotating/stretching, respectively.
+$\bullet$ We inferred the shape both at the statistical level as well as for individual level and classified the galaxies in two different categories.
+Twisted galaxies present a gradual rotation throughout the galaxy.
+There are in total 13 galaxies in this category.
+Twisted-Stretched galaxies, on the other hand, present more abrupt radial rotation.
+There are 12 galaxies in this class.
+We visualized the galaxies in both of the above samples and showed that the galaxy is rotating/stretching, respectively.

-$\bullet$ We studied the impact of the threshold on the orbital circularity parameter, $\varepsilon$, in defining the stellar halo in the final inferred shape and explicitly showed that adding more stars, from the disk, make the halo more oblate.
+$\bullet$ We studied the impact of the threshold on the orbital circularity parameter, $\varepsilon$, in defining the stellar distribution in the final inferred shape and explicitly showed that adding more stars, from the disk, make the galaxy more oblate.

 $\bullet$ We made a comparison between the DM \citep{2020arXiv200909220E} and SH shapes using both of EVIM and LSIM for which we computed the $3 \times 3$ matrix of angles between the min, inter and max eigenvectors in these two methods.
 The smaller the min-min, inter-inter and max-max angles are, closer the shape of DM and SH would be.